Namhyun-Kim-ASU/DeepMIMO/README.md

 ## Contributing

 We welcome contributions to DeepMIMO!
-Here's how you can help:

-1. **Converter Development**
-   - Add support for new ray tracers
-   - Improve existing converters (AODT, Sionna RT, Wireless InSite)

-2. **Generator Enhancements**
-   - Add new dataset generation features or abstractions
-   - Improve performance of channel generator
-   - Add new visualization tools
-   - Add new beamforming tools

-3. **Documentation**
-   - Improve existing documentation
-   - Add new examples and tutorials
-   - Create guides for common use cases

 To contribute:
 1. Fork the repository
 2. Create a feature branch
 3. Make your changes